Officiating Program – Overview

 General

-The Pickleball Canada (PCO) Officiating Program will define the process to take an interested Candidate from Trainee to Certified Referee.
+The Pickleball Canada (PC) Officiating Program will define the process to take an interested Candidate from Trainee to Certified Referee.

 First Steps